inxunxa/.NET-Generic-Entity-Class-EntityFramework/README.md

    - your model classes need to inherits from ModelEntity and implements IBaseEntity (see example below)

 # Example
-As will live/die by examples, here's one:
+As we live/die by examples, here's one:

 ## Model class for User
 ```C#